caio-lindoso/caio-lindoso.github.io/index.md

 ## Create a VA <a name="create-a-project"></a>

-In the Congnigy index dashboard, you can create and access your VA's.
+In the Congnigy.AI index dashboard, you can create and access your VA's.

 To create a VA, follow these steps: